chromium/dom-distiller/README.md

     to verify that you get what you expect.
 Copy this to the clipboard.
 4. (Re)start chrome with `--user-agent="$USER_AGENT_FROM_CLIPBOARD"`.
 Remember
     to also add `--enable-dom-distiller`.
-5. Distill the same URL in viewer by either using the menu `Distill page` or by going to `chrome://dom-distiller` and using the input field there.
+5. Distill the same URL in viewer by either using the menu `Toggle distilled page contents`.
 6. Have fun scrutinizing the Chrome log file.

 If you want you can copy some of these User-Agent aliases into normal bash